 Senior IMPs is for young people aged 11+ who love making music.
 IMPs members include young people with a range of disabilities, siblings and friends of disabled members and young people who simply love making music with friends.

 You don’t need any previous musical experience and we support everyone to get involved and express themselves in the way that works best for them.

-Music making is a fun way to build confidence and develop skills.
-The IMPs Apprentice Programme gives young people the chance to train to become workshop leaders.
-And the IMPs Committee makes sure that young people have a say in how the project runs.
+Music-making is a fun way to build confidence and develop skills.
+The IMPs Trainee Programme gives young people the chance to train to become workshop leaders.
+And we make sure that everyone has a say in how the project runs.

 Some young people come to IMPs independently and others come with a carer or support worker.
 Please feel free to contact us to discuss your individual support needs.

 •Learn to sing and sign

 •Learn to play instruments and use music technology